ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/580-nifi.png)

-Let's set the properties.
  As we mentioned on setting the datproc cluster, the kafka broker is listening on port 9092 in case of a docker container point of view and the advertised listerner is then : broker:9092.
 The topic name will be "mediciones".
 It has to be created before producing some messages to this topic.
 You can do that spinning up a ephemeral container like this:

 	   docker run -it --rm --network nifinet \
   		--name testKafkaTopicsList confluentinc/cp-kafka:5.5.0 \
   		kafka-topics --create --topic mediciones --partitions 1 replication-factor 1 --bootstrap-server broker:9092

+Let's set the properties.
+Set kafka brokers to broker:9092 and topic to "mediciones"

 ![Process Group](/images/610-nifi.png)